rk-swe/code-review-agent/README.md

 and have additional prompt hints for different languages based on file type This was in my scope but could not do in time.

+The third step I did was adding ruff linter to check python code we can also add other language specific tools to use with llm for reduced scope I only added ruff So llm can call the tool and get output and again make another llm call to get an answer.

 What improvements can we do at this stage, i think we can do deep research , chain of thought to be absolutelty sure and get better quality results.

-One more thing i thought of was using tools like ruff, pylint for python and other language specific tools to use with llm
-So llm can call the tool and get output and again make another llm call to get an answer.

 But some ideas I thought of were seperating each issue type and having specific agents with sepecific tools for each issue type.